Bazror/hivemind/docs/native_ads/native_ads.md

 A bid operation will contain metadata with:

-- The post ID for the ad
+- The permlink for the ad post
 - Transactional data (increase or decrease bid amount, token)
 - Duration data (time units) [optional]